• Skip to primary navigation

 A hand spreading a clove of garlic confit on a slice of bread.

-Pasta Recipes to Enjoy with Roast Garlic
+Pasta Recipes to Enjoy with Roasted Garlic Confit

 Creamy Lemon Shrimp Pasta